zhaoshenzhai/mathwiki/Notes/smooth_manifold.md

 {{< /env >}}

 In this sense, all local properties of $f$ boil down to checking it for its coordinate representation $\hat{f}\coloneqq\psi\circ f\circ\phi^{-1}$ and ensuring that it is preserved under chart transition maps.
-This illustrates the basic philosophy of smooth manifold theory.
+This illustrates the basic philosophy of the local study of smooth manifolds.

 <div class="space"></div>